-You might not need to start at the beginning; for instance, if you already know your quilt design and block size, skip forward to page 2 or beyond.
+If you already know your quilt design and block size, skip forward to page 2 or beyond.
+If not, start below.

-Choose a Quilt DesignYou'll need to make some decisions before you can calculate quilt yardage:
+Choose a Quilt DesignYou'll need to make some decisions before you can calculate how much fabric is needed for a quilt:

-How large must the quilt be to drape the bed or to use as you've planned?
+How large must the quilt be to drape correctly on the bed or to use as you've planned?

 Choose a Block SizeWhat quilt block size will you use?
 How many blocks will it take across and down to fill the space required for the quilt?
-For instance, for a quilt that measures about 60" x 80", six 10" blocks across and eight 10" blocks up and down will fill the space -- or 6 X 8 = 48 blocks.
+For instance, for a quilt that measures about 60" x 80", six 10" blocks across and eight 10" blocks vertically will fill the space -- 6 X 8 = 48 blocks.

-Be sure to allow for borders if you plan to use them, and decide if borders will be cut along the fabric's straight grain or crosswise grain.
+Be sure to add fabric for borders if you plan to use them, and decide if borders will be cut along the fabric's straight grain or crosswise grain.

 Will blocks be straight set or placed on-point?
 Multiply the block's finished size by 1.41 to determine the width an on-point block will occupy in the quilt.